greg42/pwsafe/README.md

     At this point, pwsafe has opened the website that corresponds to the entry in your default web browser.
 To configure your default web browser, consult the documentation of xdg-open and update-alternatives.
+If you do not want pwsafe to open your browser, please supply the -d option.

  2. Switch to your browser window and navigate to the login page.